Indian National Army: Indian independence

 The first INA trial, which was held in public, became a rallying point for the independence movement from the autumn of 1945.
 The release of INA prisoners and the suspension of the trials came to be the dominant political campaign, superseding the campaign for independence.
 Christopher Bayly notes that the "INA was to become a much more powerful enemy of the British empire in defeat than it had been during its ill-fated triumphal march on Delhi."
 The Viceroy's journal describes the autumn and winter of 1945–1946 as "The Edge of a Volcano".
 The setting of the trial at Red Fort was taken by Indian public as a deliberate taunt by the British Raj over the vanquished INA, recalling the INA's battle cries of unfurling the Indian tricolour over the Red Fort.
 Many compared the trials to that of Bahadur Shah Zafar, the last Mughal emperor tried in the same place after the failed 1857 uprising.
 Support for the INA grew rapidly and their continued detention and news of impending trials was seen an affront to the movement for independence and to Indian identity itself.
 It was further feared that the Congress would exploit the INA to gain mass support against the Raj and possibly start an armed struggle with weapons smuggled from Burma.Marston 2014 Nehru was suspected of using INA men to train Congress volunteers.
 The political effects of the INA trials were enormous and were felt around India as late as 1948, much to the chagrin of the Congress government in independent India,Green 1948 which feared that pro-INA sympathies could help alternative sources of power.

-Historians like Sumit Sarkar, Sugata Bose, Ayesha Jalal conclude that the INA trials and its after-effects brought a decisive shift in British policy towards independence Indian.
+Historians such as Sumit Sarkar, Sugata Bose, and Ayesha Jalal conclude that the INA trials and its after-effects brought a decisive shift in British policy towards independence Indian.
 Particularly disturbing was the overt and public support for the INA by the soldiers of the Indian Army and the mutinies.Sarkar 1983 The Congress's rhetoric preceding the 1946 elections gave the Raj reasons to fear a revival of the Quit India Movement of 1942.
 Gandhi noted: